Found this helpful? Share it with peers.

 Additionally, metadata management provides essential context and documentation about data, including its origin, structure, and usage.

 Together, these foundational elements form the backbone of data management, enabling organizations to derive actionable insights, support decision-making processes, and drive business success through data-driven strategies.
+For a broader view of how these foundations connect with technology governance, see our guide on IT and data portfolio management.

-Data Portfolio Management Tools
+Tools for Effective Data Portfolio Management

 While there isn’t a standard set of tools exclusively branded as Data Portfolio Management tools, several types of software and platforms are commonly used to facilitate various aspects of DPM.
 One of the most important tools for successful Data Portfolio Management is a Data Catalogue.